What is a Creative Director?

 Responsibilities

-- Developing ideas for advertising or promotional campaigns
+• Generating ideas for advertising or promotional campaigns

-- Hiring and managing the creative team.
+• Recruiting and leading the creative team.

 Salary

 The average starting salary for a creative director ranges between £20,000 to £28,000.

-Once you are more experienced and managing a team, you can expect to earn £40,000 to £60,000.
+Once you are more experienced and manage a team, you can expect to earn £40,000 to £60,000.
 Senior creative directors can earn high salaries of anywhere up to £80,000+ depending on the size of the agency.

 You should expect to work normal working hours between 9am and 5pm.
 However, evening networking events are common and you’ll be expected to work long hours when working on big campaigns.
 It is possible to have more flexible working options.